 Lufthansa charges a fuel surcharge on most airlines except for USAirways, so you may want to redeem those miles for travel on USAirways before they leave the Star Alliance.
-I wrote about their program in this post about Barclay bank cards.
+I wrote about their program in this post.
 There’s no fuel surcharge on domestic United tickets but once you cross the ocean Lufthansa charges a fuel surcharge to travel on United.

 -Note that United miles aren’t affected nearly as much as these program as they never collect a fuel surcharge for award travel.
 In fact once USAirways is gone they are one of the only carriers that can still say that.